Xetera/Clevertype/README.md

 Get your Cleverbot API key [here](https://www.cleverbot.com/api/product/api-5k-free-trial/)

-Note: Only the first 5000 requests are free, you would have to get a subscription for more.
+#### Note: Only the first 5000 requests are free, you will be required to purchase a subscription or extra API calls later.

 # Example
 ## Get started in just a few lines